-What are the k share with other ey points you want to take to heart for yourself and to ers?
+What are the key points you want to take to heart for yourself and to share with others?
 SOMETHING TO THINK ABOUT

 "I commend to you the simple practice of spending one hour a day every day [on physical, spiritual, and mental exercise] - one hour a day for the rest of your life.
 There's no other way that you could spend an hour that would begin to compare with the Daily Private Victory in terms of value and results.
 It will affect every decision, every relationship.
 It will greatly improve the quality, the effectiveness of every other hour of the day."